fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

     (Step  spikeball-3)
     ```

-  Step 5 !
-Add the collision logic (remember this is in our damaging shard)
+Step 5: Add the collision logic (remember this is in our damaging shard)

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     (spikeBall-collision-logic .spikeball-x-2 .spikeball-y-2)